WFMG: History

-Beautiful Music WKBV-FM
+Beautiful music, WKBV-FM

 On December 17, 1960, the station signed on as WKBV-FM at 106.5 MHz.
 WKBV-FM featured a beautiful music format through the 1960s and 70s that was mostly automated.
 It played quarter hour sweeps of instrumental cover versions of pop hits, as well as Broadway and Hollywood show tunes.

 WKBV-FM moved to 101.3 MHz in the early 1960s.
 In the 1970s, WKBV-FM added more vocals and cut back on some of the instrumentals.

-Adult Contemporary WRIA
+Adult contemporary, WRIA

-In 1976, the station went with all vocals as a soft adult contemporary station, switching its call sign to WRIA, standing for Richmond IndianA.
-The station eventually moved to a more upbeat adult contemporary sound by the mid 1980s.
-"FM 101" switched back to Soft AC in 1986.
-The call sign was changed to WFMG and the station became known on the air as "Magic 101...Lite Rock, Less Talk."
+In 1976, the station went with all vocals as a soft adult contemporary station, switching its call sign to WRIA, standing for "Richmond Indiana."
+The station eventually moved to a more upbeat adult contemporary sound by the mid-1980s.
+"FM 101" switched back to soft adult contemporary in 1986.
+The call sign was changed to WFMG and the station became known on the air as "magic 101; lite rock, less talk."

-This format continued until the late 1980s when competitor WQLK dropped its Top 40 format in favor of classic hits.
+This format continued until the late 1980s when competitor WQLK dropped its top 40 format in favor of classic hits.
 "Magic 101" maximized on this move by adding hotter records to its playlist by 1990.
 Also added was a nightly countdown show as well as the weekly syndicated "American Top 40 with Casey Kasem."
-Unlike WQLK, "Magic 101" did not go full-fledged into the format in order to maintain its presence as an Adult Contemporary station.
+Unlike WQLK, "Magic 101" did not go full-fledge into the format in order to maintain its presence as an adult contemporary station.

-Oldies and Hot AC
+Oldies and hot adult contemporary

-By 1991, WFMG began adding a couple of weekend Oldies shows to its line-up, which eventually led up to a format change in December 1991.
+By 1991, WFMG began adding a couple of weekend oldies shows to its line-up, which eventually led up to a format change in December 1991.
 The station became known as "Goodtime Oldies 101" and eventually just "Oldies 101."
-Unlike many of the Oldies stations of the early 90s, WFMG played a generous amount of 70s Pop and more or less stayed away from 50s Doo-Wop and Pop.
+Unlike many of the oldies stations of the early '90s, WFMG played a generous amount of '70s pop and more or less stayed away from '50s doo-wop and pop.

-After two years, the station dropped the "Oldies" name and gradually moved back into a contemporary music direction.
-The transition was complete by 1994 when the station officially became Hot Adult Contemporary "Hits 101.3," featuring music of the 80s and 90s.
-The station remained "Hits" until the late 90s when the station became "G 101-3" with an imaging change.
+After two years, the station dropped the "oldies" name and gradually moved back into a contemporary music direction.
+The transition was complete by 1994 when the station officially became hot adult contemporary "Hits 101.3," featuring music of the '80s and '90s.
+The station remained "Hits" until the late '90s when the station became "G 101-3" with an image change.